FrankSzendzielarz/SorobanRPCSDK/docs/getting-started/installation.md

 This guide covers how to install the Stellar RPC SDK for different platforms and project types.

+Releases can be found in the [releases](https://github.com/FrankSzendzielarz/SorobanRPCSDK/releases) pages of the GitHub repository as a ***zip file***.

 ## .NET Console/Web Applications

-For standard .NET applications, the SDK is available as a NuGet package:
+For standard .NET applications, the SDK is available as a NuGet package.

+Until the NuGet is published on Nuget.org, use the **StellarRPCSDK.[version].nupkg** in a local source.

+When the NuGet is available on Nuget.org, use these commands.

 ```bash
 # Using the .NET CLI